jlandercy/newapp/README.md

-# newproject
+# newapp

-This repository holds a bare minimal new `python3` package.
+This repository holds a bare minimal new `python3` package using `Django` Framework, including:

+ - Login Interface
+ - Bootstrap Support (Cripsy Forms)